Sainithin-bit/ML4S/Proposed_models/README.md

 For `<name-of-model>`, use the name of the `.h5` file stored inside the `models/` folder, excluding `models/`, but including the extension `.h5`.

-This Repo Ported and modified from original Repo https://github.com/DanielMagro97/LEXACTUM.git
+This Repo Ported and modified from original Repo https://github.com/DanielMagro97/LEXACTUM.git.
+All credit goes to authors of the repo for making there code open source.